 The ability to communicate with skill, clarity and persuasion provides excellent preparation for careers in education, sales, advertising and business as well as work within health, social and government organizations.

-Upon graduation, students in the Speech Communication major are well-qualified in both the technical skills of their chosen major and the practical skills of effective communication in a professional and personal setting.
+Upon graduation, students in our Speech Communication major are well-qualified in both the technical skills of their chosen major and the practical skills of effective communication in a professional and personal setting.
 Additionally, students are provided with a theoretical foundation in communication which is essential for future employment.

 Internships are an invaluable part of your education.
 Speech Communication students apply what they've learned in class in experiential learning environments like internships, where they develop and refine skills they'll use in their careers.
 Learn more.